 Mary Ashe Yamada is known as ‘the light lady’ in Navigant’s Washington, D.C. office.
-As a Managing Consultant in the Energy practice, she is passionate about LED lighting and regularly works on projects designed to support the Department of Energy’s Solid-State Lighting Program.
+As an associate director in the Energy practice, she is passionate about LED lighting and regularly works on projects designed to support the Department of Energy’s Solid-State Lighting Program.

 A DAY IN THE LIFE